Mission and Scope

 Each dataset can be identified, shared, published and cited by using a Digital Object Identifier (DOI Name).
-PANGAEA also allows data to be published as supplements to science articles (example) or as citable data collections in combination with data journals like ESSD, Geoscience Data Journal, Scientific Data, or others.
+PANGAEA also allows data to be published as supplements to science articles (example) or as citable data collections in combination with data journals like ESSD, Geoscience Data Journal, Nature Scientific Data, and others.

 The PANGAEA data editorial ensures the integrity and authenticity as well as a high usability of your data.
 Archived data are machine readable and mirrored into our data warehouse which allows efficient compilations of data.

 PANGAEA is open to any project, institution, or individual scientist to use or to archive and publish data.
 Start a data submission here.

 PANGAEA is operated by a team of data editors, data managers, and IT specialists.
 Our editors are scientists with expertise in all fields of earth and environmental science and have a profound knowledge for the review and processing of scientific data.
 The PANGAEA core team is located at our host institutions.
 In addition, data stewards at our cooperation partners are supporting their scientists in data archival and are contributing to the overall PANGAEA development.